ScottPlot/ScottPlot.NET/content/quickstart/wpf/index.md

 ![](scottplot-quickstart-wpf.png)

-**Tip:** You may experience better startup behavior if you plot after the Window has loaded
+**Tip:** .NET Framework users may experience better startup behavior if the plot is setup in the `Loaded` event:

 ```cs
 public MainWindow()